vb000/vcs-slave-mode/README.md

 as the simulation output product instead of the default `simv` executable.
 In addition to this, we need `-e` flag to change name of the `main` function in the shared executable library and additional libraries to be linked along with C/C++ program.
-There's not much documentation to this and hence this repo.
+There's not much documentation on how to do this and hence this repo.